Skip to content

 The names given to artisan commands SHOULD all be kebab-cased.

 Inject any dependencies in the handle() method instead of in the constructor.
-Laravel initiates ALL console commands on every artisan call, for this reason console command class constructors should be fast and not contain any heavy logic.
+Laravel initiates ALL console commands on every artisan call, for this reason console command class constructors should be fast and not contain any heavy logic (incl.
+DI).

 Use different verbosity levels.